-York College Library provides a broad, balanced collection for academic study.
-Most of the Library collection is available in open stacks and is arranged according to the Library of Congress classification scheme.
-The present collection is comprised of over 240,000 print books, over 280,000 e-books, 765 titles in microfilm, and 90,000 microfiche cards.
-The periodicals collection is composed of approximately 50 titles in print plus over two hundred thousand full-text journals online.
+The Library provides a broad, balanced collection for academic research and a space for collaboration and individual study.
+The Library has 14 group study rooms, large tables for group work, and dozens of individual study carrels that are equipped with electrical outlets.
+The Library has 170 computers, 19 laptops, two scanners, and several printers and photocopy machines.
+Most of the Library's print collection is available in open stacks and is arranged according to the Library of Congress classification scheme.
+The present collection includes over 240,000 books, 330,000 e-books, 38 current periodical titles in print, plus over 240,000 online full-text open access and subscription journals, newspapers, and popular magazines.